 • Broken fan belt.

-Electrical problems should be checked immediately to prevent a fire.
-If you smell burning plastic when your air conditioner is operating, shut it off and contact us at 740-200-5591 immediately.
+Electrical problems should be inspected immediately to stop a fire.
+If you smell burning plastic when your air conditioner is on, turn it off and call us at 740-344-5497 without delay.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there could be mold growing inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A powerful ammonia odor means there may be mold spreading in your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold produces.

 How to Repair It

-Mycotoxins are hazardous to your wellness.
-That’s why we recommend having a specialist like Luikart Heating & Cooling look at your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your well-being.
+That’s why we recommend having a pro like Luikart Heating & Cooling look at your air conditioner and ductwork and clean it when needed.

-Our Specialists Can Get Rid of Weird Air Conditioner Smells Fast
+Our Specialists Can Take Care of Odd Air Conditioner Smells Fast

-You deserve to be comfy in your home and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your noxious air conditioner, reach us at 740-200-5591.
-We’ll determine the trouble quickly and resolve it at a reasonable.
+You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
+When you need relief from your smelly air conditioner, give us a call at 740-344-5497.
+We’ll figure out the issue quickly and take care of it at a fair price.